 Mr. Goldstucker has also represented clients in drafting and negotiating all manner of contract, joint-development, and patent licensing agreements.
 He further counsels clients on developing and growing intellectual property portfolios.

-Mr. Goldstucker was recognized in 2017, 2018 and 2019 as a Georgia "Rising Star" for Intellectual Property Litigation by Super Lawyers magazine.
+Mr. Goldstucker was recognized in 2020 and the three years immediately preceding as a Georgia "Rising Star" for Intellectual Property Litigation by Super Lawyers magazine.

 Representing Cox Communications in a patent litigation matter involving multiple patents directed toward the UPnP standard, MOCA technology, and the Cable Labs Home Networking Standard.
 Preservation Technologies, LLC v.
 Netflix Inc., No. 8:11-cv-01860-DOC-JPR (C.D.
 Ca. filed Dec.
 2, 2011).